bookofjoa/bookofjoa/Bookofjoa/chapters/navigation/chapter-67-handling-stress.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 54</span></h3>
-<p>The ultimate life uses stress as a teacher, learning about your values, limits, and areas for improvement from how you respond to pressure.</p>
+<p>Joa uses stress as a teacher, learning about your values, limits, and areas for improvement from how you respond to pressure.</p>
 </div>

 <div class="verse">